Bryndza Podhalańska (POLAND)

 Districts of Manufacturing

-Bryndza Podhalańska is being manufactured in the districts of Nowy Targ and Tatra, in the Lesser Poland Voivodeship and in 6 municipal areas in the Zywiec district, within the Silesian Voivodeship:
+Bryndza Podhalańska is being manufactured in the districts of Nowy Targ and Tatra, in the Lesser Poland Voivodeship and 6 municipal areas in the Zywiec district, within the Silesian Voivodeship:

 • Milówka